The InSight device drilled a 50 cm hole in Martian soil for four hours, after which the drill stumbled upon

 - NASA InSight (@NASAInSight) March 5, 2019

-Space probe InSight landed on MarsNovember 26 at 22:50 Moscow time.
-InSight's mission is for 720 days.
+The InSight space probe lands on MarsNovember 26 at 22:50 Moscow time.
+The InSight mission is designed for 720 days.
 During this time, the probe will study the seismic activity of the planet.
-Perhaps scientists will be able to detect accumulations of liquid water or ice beneath the surface of Mars.
+Scientists may be able to detect accumulations of liquid water or ice beneath the surface of Mars.

 You can see the live broadcast of the landing and the first shots of the dust storm in the “Hightech” material.